Sarah Brasero-Carreira: Lewes

 On 7 July 2023, Brasero-Carreira signed for Women's Championship club Lewes.
 On 28 August, in the 2023–24 season she made her first start for Lewes in a 4–1 defeat on Southampton, as one of seven new signings to do so in the game.
 On 12 November, she scored her debut goal for Lewes against Crystal Palace, taking the lead in a 3–2 away league defeat.

 G.D.
 Estoril Praia

 For the 2024–25 season, Brasero-Carreira played for Portuguese side Estoril who play in the Campeonato Nacional Feminino.
 She scored 5 goals and made 3 assists in 21 appearances.

 West Ham United

-On 14 July 2025, Brasero-Carreira transferred from Estoril to West Ham United ahead of the 2025–26 Women's Super League, signing a three year contract with the club.
+On 14 July 2025, Brasero-Carreira transferred from Estoril to West Ham United ahead of the 2025–26 Women's Super League, signing a three-year contract with the club.
 She was given the number 21 shirt.

+On 29 July 2026, Brasero-Carreira was loaned to Deportivo Alavés.

 International career

 On 17 November 2021, Brasero-Carreira was first called up to the England under-19 squad for Algarve Cup matches, making her debut on 29 November against the Netherlands in a 1–0 defeat.

 On 21 February 2023, she scored her debut youth international goal for the under-19s against Switzerland in a 3–0 victory, as part of La Nucia International in Spain.

 In November 2024, Brasero-Carreira was called up to the England under-23s as a midfielder for European League matches.
 On 2 December, she made her debut for the under-23s in a 2–1 defeat to Sweden, replacing Elysia Boddy in the starting lineup prior to kick off.